google/draco/BUILDING.md

 produced libraries and executables compared to the default CMake settings.

-The following CMake variables can be used to configure Draco to use local copies of third party dependencies.
+The following CMake variables can be used to configure Draco to use local copies of third party dependencies instead of git submodules.

 - `DRACO_EIGEN_PATH`: this path must contain an Eigen directory that includes the Eigen sources.